hyptocrypto/Pystrong/README.md

 [![Tests](https://github.com/hyptocrypto/Pystrong/actions/workflows/tests.yml/badge.svg)](https://github.com/hyptocrypto/Pystrong/actions/workflows/tests.yml)

 ## Abstract
-This experimental package is just for fun and is inspired by the Pydantic's BaseModel.
+This experimental package is just for fun and is inspired [Pydantic](https://github.com/pydantic/pydantic).
 While the Pydantic package is amazing, I never really liked the way it goes about type checking/enforcement.
 This package offers some clean and simple tools to help with type enforcement in Python.

 ## Usage